richmartin/detox/README.md

 ## Immutability
 The instances created by Detox's builders are all immutable.
-Following the immutable value object pattern, while being an well-established best practice, this leads to an obvious question: what do we do when we want to represent a change to an instance, e.g. if the user has changed their email address?
+Following the immutable value object pattern, while being an well-established best practice, leads to an obvious question: what do we do when we want to represent a change to an instance, e.g. if the user has changed their email address?
 We create a new instance copied from the old instance,